JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

       O (extra OS processing required) o (OS specific), p (processor specific)

-    /* The segments are described below.
-Note the one-one correspondence of the offset to the virtual address (plus a fixed offset).*/ Program Headers:
+Now we see the program header table, describing the segments.
+Note that the file offset and the virtual address are almost in correspondence, with the virtual address being offset by one of two fixed values.
+This is, of course, not a requirement, but is a common feature of ELFs.

+    Program Headers:
       Type           Offset             VirtAddr           PhysAddr
                      FileSiz            MemSiz              Flags  Align